HuntBurdick/cms_admin/README.md

-# CmsAdmin
+# WIP: CmsAdmin
 The composable Rails admin generator.
+This is a work in progress, use at own risk..

 ## Usage